More than anything else, including their stupid spending on the Green New Deal.

 Well, I'm glad you raised the issue of immigration because I agree with you.

-Yeah, but do you just a number?
+Yeah, but do you have to number?

 Brett, let's just get to the point.